 - If you were granted refugee status: Mark category (a)(3).
 Also make sure to attach either a copy of your Form I-590 (Registration for Classification as Refugee) approval letter or a copy of Form I-730 (Relative Petition) approval notice.

-- If you were granted asylum (or received a “recommended approval” for a grant of asylum): Mark category (a)(5).
+- If you were granted asylum: Mark category (a)(5).
 Attach a copy of the USCIS letter or an immigration judge’s decision granting your asylum.

-- If you have applied for asylum and your application has been pending for more than 150 days: Mark category (c)(8).
+- If you have applied for asylum and your application has been pending for more than 150 days or if you received a "recommended approval letter" from USCIS: Mark category (c)(8).
 Attach a copy of the USCIS notice saying that it received your asylum application or other evidence that you had filed your asylum application with USCIS or with the Immigration Court.

 You must file your EAD application with the following supporting documents: